 This is also what is expected of God’s servants today!

-If God’s priests or servants today fail to stand firm in the finished work of Jesus Christ on the cross, God’s children following them will not be able to obtain all their inheritances in Christ.
+If God’s priests or servants today fail to stand firm in the finished work of Jesus Christ, God’s children following them will not be able to appropriate, experience or enjoy all their inheritances or blessings in Christ.

 Sadly, the sermons or teachings of many servants of God today are not based on what the Lord Jesus Christ has already done, accomplished, or given to mankind by His sacrificial death on the cross and His triumphant resurrection from the dead.

-Many children of God today are not enjoying and experiencing the benefits of the death of Jesus Christ on the cross because they have not really heard, understood, or believed the true gospel of the grace of God.
+Many children of God today are not enjoying and experiencing the blessings or benefits of the finished work of Jesus Christ because they have not really heard, understood, or believed the true Gospel of the Grace of God.

-Many believers today are missing out on God’s blessings because they have embraced and imbibed the gospel of performance which is according to the works of the law, and not according to the finished work of Jesus Christ on the cross, thereby falling from grace and estranged from Christ.
+Many believers today are missing out on God’s blessings because they have embraced and imbibed the gospel of performance which is according to the works of the law, not according to the finished work of Jesus Christ, thereby falling from grace and becoming estranged from Christ.

-We shall undoubtedly see many nations cross over the Jordan of sin to obtain the salvation God has prepared for all men if the servants of God today will clearly present to the people the truth that God has singlehandedly accomplished the work of salvation through Christ’s death on the cross and therefore does not require or expect any work from anyone in order to receive or experience His mercy, forgiveness, redemption or salvation.
+We shall undoubtedly see many nations cross over the Jordan of sin to obtain the salvation God has prepared for all men if the servants of God today will clearly teach, preach, present or proclaim the truth that God has singlehandedly accomplished the work of salvation through Christ’s death on the cross and therefore does not require or expect any work from anyone in order to receive or experience His mercy, forgiveness, redemption or salvation.

-Having accomplished the work of our salvation, all that God requires and expects of anyone to receive and experience His salvation and blessing in life is to wholly trust in the person and the finished work of Jesus Christ on the cross (Heb.
+God having accomplished the work of our salvation all alone by Himself requires no work from us in order to be saved.
+All that God requires and expects of us to receive and experience His salvation is to wholly trust in the person and the finished work of Jesus Christ (Heb.
 4:1-3).

 Sadly, many preachers today are putting the burden of salvation on the people, thereby shifting people’s mind, attention, and faith away from the person and finished work of Jesus Christ to themselves and their works of the law.

-It takes you standing firm in the Lord, putting your faith wholly in the finished work of Jesus Christ on the cross, to enter into the divine rest that God has promised and prepared for you in this life and hereafter in heaven.
+It takes you standing firm in the Lord, putting your faith wholly in the finished work of Jesus Christ, to enter into the divine rest that God has promised and prepared for you now in this life and hereafter in heaven.

-Friend, God is asking you today to stand firm in your faith in the person of Jesus Christ and in His perfect work on the cross regardless of the tempest or storm of life, or the tribulation or persecution you are facing now.
-If you do, you will surely obtain God’s promise – your inheritance in Christ.
+Friend, God is asking you today to stand firm in your faith in the person of Jesus Christ and in His perfect work regardless of the tempest or storm of life, or the tribulation or persecution you are facing now.
+If you do, you will surely obtain and experience God’s promise – your inheritance in Christ.

-The Scripture admonishes you to: “Be watchful, stand firm in your faith, be courageous, be strong.”
+Therefore, Paul admonishes you to “Be watchful, stand firm in your faith, be courageous, be strong.”
 (1 Cor.
 16:13 RSV).

 “Therefore, my beloved and longed-for brethren, my joy and crown, so stand fast in the Lord, beloved.”
 (Philip.
 4:1 NKJV).

 Prayer: My Dear Heavenly Father, thank You for not putting the burden of my salvation on my shoulders.
-Help me Holy Spirit to always trust wholly in the person of Jesus and to stand firm in the finished work of Jesus Christ, in Jesus’ name.
-Amen.
+My Dear Holy Spirit, teach and help me to always trust wholly in the person of Jesus Christ and to stand firm in His finished work, in Jesus’ name.